Greenwashing in Sustainable Tourism & Responsible Travel

 Greenwashing by irresponsible organisations can create negative impacts for an industry as a whole: environmentally, socially, economically and in credibility.

-Consumers often rely on advertising and other corporate messaging to inform their purchasing choices.
+Consumers often rely on advertising and other corporate messaging sto inform their purchasing choices.
 Greenwashing undermines confidence in the integrity of product and service claims.

 Without confidence in organisations’ claims, consumers are unable to decide their green purchasing, since they do not know who or what to trust.
 As a result, greenwash could endanger a whole market for green purchases and can damage the marketing of the virtuous companies, and take up of sustainability as a whole.